DevonPartridgeOfficer/Web1/Assessment Site/README.md

 By Devon Partridge-Officer

 ## About
-This project aims to replicate the function and look of the website Cubitts.com.
+This project aims to replicate the function and look of the website Cubitts.com

 ![image](https://pbs.twimg.com/media/FHyIxdlWQAQONkT.jpg)

-## Local View
+## Viewing locally using Node.js

-Using node.js
+Using node.js at a prompt

 ```bash
 npm start
 ```
-Then click [HERE](http://localhost:3000/) in your web browser
+Then click [here](http://localhost:3000/) to view the page

-## Heroku View
+## Viewing Deployed site on Heroku

-[CLICK HERE](https://cubitts-site-devon.herokuapp.com/) to view the deployed site
+[Click here](https://cubitts-site-devon.herokuapp.com/) to view the deployed site

 ## Known Bugs and Issues
 - Image zoom on hover changes the size of the image